jomaweb/AppGPS/README.md

 ## Questions
 * What people like and dislike about the Apps in the Google Play Store?

-* To what extent the analysis of user reviews is accurate to identify requirements, opinions and their acceptance of the apps?
+* How reliable is the sentimental analysis of user reviews in identifying criteria, opinions, and acceptance of apps?

 ## Goals
 1. Predict the acceptance (polarity) of apps regarding the reviews posted in Google Play Store.